 An upper endoscopy can determine the cause of your child’s uncomfortable gastrointestinal symptoms.
-The board-certified team of pediatric gastroenterologists at Kids and Tummies in Gulfport, Mississippi, offers the highest level of care for your child.
+The board-certified team of pediatric gastroenterologists at Kids and Tummies in Gulfport and Ocean Springs, Mississippi, offers the highest level of care for your child.
 They can perform an upper endoscopy to determine the root cause of your child’s issues.
 To book an appointment, call the practice today or use the online scheduling tool.

 An upper endoscopy is a procedure that uses a device called an endoscope to look closely at the lining of your child’s esophagus, stomach, and the first part of the small intestine.